Grass Fed Red Ruby Beef

 The system that we use for our grass-fed Red Ruby Devon cattle is about as natural as it gets.
 All of our beef is pure Red Ruby, which is the breed native to Exmoor.
 These cattle are perfectly suited to the landscape and its natural resources.

-Bred on native Exmoor, the breeding cows thrive on the poorer hill and rough moorland pastures, which they convert into mother's milk, simply the best food on the planet for their calves.
+Bred on native South West moorland, the breeding cows thrive on the poorer hill grass and rough heather and gorse-covered pastures, which they convert into mother's milk, simply the best food on the planet for their calves.
 The calves grow strong bones and develop natural immunity, which minimises the use of any medication.
-The calves stay with their mothers for 9 months, maximising the benefit of the milk, until their mothers supply naturally dries up.
+The calves stay with their mothers for at least 9 months, maximising the benefit of the milk, until their mothers supply naturally dries up.

-Once weaned, the young cattle come off the Exmoor hillside, down to the lush lower pastures of mid-Devon and Dorset, where they eat a diet of forage; herb-rich grass, hay or silage.
+Once weaned, the young cattle eat a diet of pure pasture; herb-rich grass, hay or silage.
 We only ever feed 100% grass to our Red Ruby cattle, this has been a core philosophy of Pipers Farm since we started in 1989.

 Ruminant animals have a digestive system designed to process grass and forage and are less able to digest cereals.
 Modern industrial systems for growing cattle are designed to grow the cattle as fast as possible, with a diet of grain, cereals, and chemical inputs to speed growth rates.
 The acidity produced as a result of this unnatural diet destroys healthy gut bacteria and cattle show diabetic-like symptoms.